joekreu/basic_pcp/PARSING.md

 1. Find and compare sample implementations of precedence climbing algorithms based on binding powers.
 Encourage experimentation.
-2. Use insertion of virtual operands to facilitate parsing of unary operators.
+2. Use insertion of virtual operands to allow parsing of unary operators.
 3. Separate definition of parsing rules from the implementation of the parsers.
 4. Better understand the meaning of _precedence correct_ parsing.